top of page

 Contrary to their meticulously cultivated self-image, symbolic capitalists tend to be highly conformist, and slavishly status obsessed.
 They rarely risk doing anything that might derail their greed-feeding gravy train.
 As al-Gharbi writes they strenuously pursue and hew to whatever “the high status, high prestige thing” is as preached by the social-climber sermons of elite media and culture.
 He describes social dynamics whereby symbolic capitalists compete to be early adopters of the hottest new prestige thing.
 Then they “often try to pressure others [to follow suit] and villainize others who don't,” to burnish their holier-than-thou superior status.
 Maintaining these sorts of highly competitive status and resource hierarchies is central to the mission of prestige outlets like the New York Times.
 Their operative priorities are revealed in the relative attention afforded to material justice versus lifestyle must-haves.
 It shouldn’t take much anthropological acumen to see that elite self-fulfillment is the main concern, and that social justice matters only to the degree that it is consistent with the raison d'être of enjoying elite experiences (the NYT seems like a luxury lifestyle brand with a small news operation on the side).

 Tellingly, al-Gharbi quotes NYT columnist Ezra Klein on the “danger … that politics becomes an aesthetic rather than a program … where the symbols of progressivism are often preferred to the sacrifices and risks those ideals demand.”
 That aesthetic-centering view illustrates an important shift that philosopher Charles Taylor has tracked.
 He has described a tendency "to dissolve the distinction between the ethical and the aesthetic."
 And in one influential stream of secular culture the “aesthetic [has been] … placed outside of and above the moral."
 For those immersed in this stream “nothing outside subjective goods can be allowed to trump self-realization."
 Klein is clearly in this self-realization stream, but on our era’s greatest challenge to the human flourishing that social justice fans claim to care about, he fails the precise political and moral test he himself outlines as quoted above.
 On the climate crisis Klein explicitly rejects any “sacrifices” in elite consumption.
-I scare-quote that word since it is in my opinion it is reprehensible rhetoric to cast curbs on elite luxuries in the same terms used for the truer sacrifices incurred to enable Klein’s comfortable liberties.
+I scare-quote that word since in my opinion it is reprehensible rhetoric to cast curbs on elite luxuries in the same terms used for the truer sacrifices incurred to enable Klein’s comfortable liberties.
 He disrespects the sacrifices of lives, limbs, and psychological trauma made by those who fought wars for our freedoms and high standard of living.
 Yet, to protect symbolic capitalist comforts, Klein rejects that scientists have long declared curbs in elite consumption to be essential to avoid harming the planet’s most vulnerable people who are least to blame for carbon pollution (here is info on the need to curb consumption from IPCC, WIL, and UNEP).
 This refusal to responsibly inform readers of the scientific consensus on consumption constraints illustrates how the New York Times often acts like liberalism’s Pravda (all the ideologically palatable news that's fit to print, and even that is a side order to the main course of elegant elite greeds, material and aesthetic).

 Klein is fully aware of the distribution of burdens involved in the me-first trade-offs he advocates.
 He writes of the “vast suffering” that will be visited on others, because we “will have looted the future of billions of people to power a present we preferred.”
 But he argues that only climate action that is beneficial (or “thrilling”) for his privileged readers is politically realistic.
 In this Klein epitomizes the moral and political discrepancies that al-Gharbi documents (which elsewhere I’ve called “recreational righteousness”).
 Klein uses his substantial power as a norm-preacher at liberalism’s most prestigious media outlet to evangelize a greed-above-need approach as the only realistic option (again, as noted above non-elites typically have higher loyalties that drive their politics).
 Imagine where we could have been if Klein had chosen instead to encourage his readers to do what is clearly the right thing to advance the cause of equal human dignity and concern for the poor.
 If he had advocated that his followers make rapid personal changes in their elite consumption choices as scientists have deemed essential.
 Under the competitive prestige dynamic al-Gharbi describes, the most ardent of Klein’s followers would likely taken action and pressured others to follow suit (these sorts of social pressures at work in elites have been crucial to prior epoch-making moral revolutions, as described here).
 The carbon savings could have been enormous, each 1% cut in personal carbon from Americans in the global top 1% is akin to nixing 17 coal plant units.
 That same “1% cut by the 1%” is equivalent to taking almost 8 million cars off the road (achieving that cut can be as easy as taking one less premium long haul return flight).
 Klein is far from the only case of this specific sort of luxury lifestyle-protecting liberal incoherence, for instance, see “Liberalism’s Failure by Fun” (which critiques philosopher Alexander Lefevbre’s influential book Liberalism as a Way of Life in the context of climate crisis).
 The effective priorities are clear: we’d love to save the rainforest etc., but not if that means fewer YOLO jaunts.